alexyuly/chil/README.md

 ### 2.1 Domain source files

-The optional domain source file for a given component is expressed as a YAML document with a dictionary mapping names of input streams, to the types of data permitted to be sent to those inputs.
+The optional domain source file for a given component is expressed as a YAML document with a dictionary mapping names of inputs to types of data permitted to be sent to those inputs.
 This forms the *domain* of a component.
 A type of data is defined as a set of values.
-Some types are inherent to chil and may be referenced in any domain file.
+Some types are inherent to Chil, and these types may be referenced in any domain file.

 #### 2.1.1 Literal values